Harvard-CS-1200/cs1200/fall2025/faq.md

 <b> How are SREs graded?
 I don't see my grade on Gradescope? </b>
 </summary> <br>

-SREs are graded on completion!
+SREs are graded on completion, as long as you submit a response that shows that you took the activity seriously.
 If you submitted the SRE reflection survey you will receive full credit for the SRE -- Gradescope is finicky about certain things so we can't actually get the 3/3 to show up on your end but you don't need to worry about that if you submitted the survey.

 </details>